Maximum levels for 3-MCPD in infant formulae

 Why?

-EFSA (2018) expressed health concerns about the presence of these substances, especially in foods for infants and young children.
+The European Food Safety Authority (EFSA) has expressed health concerns about the presence of these substances in foods, especially in foods for infants and young children (EFSA 2016, 2018).

 Timeline